 Field-hunting tip

-Look in serpentinized ultramafic rocks and placer deposits country — that is the host setting where awaruite typically forms.
+Look in serpentinized ultramafic rocks and placer deposits country, the host setting where awaruite typically forms.
 If you start seeing serpentine, magnetite, chromite in float, you are in the right ground.
 Field specimens usually show a massive, granular, or as rounded pebbles in stream deposits habit, so train your eye for that shape before scanning the outcrop.